black7375/Firefox-UI-Fix/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

+This document is intended to help, not burden you.

+You can use it as a reference for various guidelines and information, and PR comfortably.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ### Code of Conduct